 Freedom Debt Relief, a subsidiary of Freedom Financial Network, has resolved over $4 billion in debt since their founding in 2002.
-The company holds considerable industry experience and customer satisfaction.
+The company has considerable industry experience and high customer satisfaction ratings.
 With all the major industry accreditations, Freedom Debt Relief is a great option for many consumers.
 They offer multiple debt services and are available in 38 states.
 However, they may have potentially higher prices than other companies in the industry.

 - Excellent Services